Dani-santoyo/Stock-Market-Predictor/README.md

 ## Team

 **Daniel Santoyo**
 Built the XGBoost classification and regression models.
-Led feature engineering (e.g., MACD, momentum indicators), performed multiple rounds of tuning, and achieved the best model performance overall.
+Performed multiple rounds of tuning, and achieved the best model performance overall.

 **Pine Nguyen**
 Focused on the LSTM classification model.
 Preprocessed features, structured time-series sequences, and evaluated model accuracy using validation metrics and confusion matrices.